sa-tre/satre-specification/docs/source/standard.md

 ### 3.3 Output management

-The ability of the organisation to ensure outputs are published and shared including traditional publications and research data sets.
+The ability of the organisation to ensure outputs are safely published and shared.

 | Statement | Guidance |
 | --------- | -------- |